Whakatane on a Budget

 Location: Intersection at Hillcrest and Seaview Roads.

 With fresh seafood and shellfish right off the coast, Whakatane is a great place to experience the local cuisine.
 Whatever your taste or mood, there is a Whakatane restaurant/takeaway/cafe to suit!
 Grab some classic Kiwi fish and chips and eat them on the beach or head to the Sunday Market for some fresh local produce.
-Head over to our Cheap Eats in Whakatane article where we’ve listed the best-value eateries in town!
+Head over to our Cheap Eats in Whakatane and The Foodie Guide to Whakatane articles where we’ve listed the best-value eateries in town!

 Location: Whakatane & Ohope.